 It looks a little like an abstract painting to me!

-Anyway, I hope you enjoyed this roasted beets recipe.
+Anyway, I hope you enjoyed this oven roasted beets recipe.
 Christopher and I enjoyed eating them!

 Please feel free to Pin any photo to Pinterest and Yum the recipe to Yummly.
 Oh, and leave me a comment!